SimonCB765/CKDOntology/PotentialCorrelates.md

 - Tests/Diagnoses
     - http://www.edren.org/pages/edreninfo/blood-tests-in-kidney-disease.php
     - blood test
-        - Creatinine (eGFR)
-        - Urea
         - Sodium
         - Potassium
-        - Calcium
-        - Phosphate
         - Bicarbonate
-        - Cholesterol
-        - Total protein
-        - Albumin
         - Glucose (a ‘fasting’ sample)
-    - urine test
-        - albumin and creatinine in your urine – known as the albumin-to-creatinine ratio, or ACR
-        - blood in urine
-        - protein in urine
     - angiotensin 2?
-    - kidney biopsy – a small sample of kidney tissue is removed using a needle so the cells can be examined under a microscope for signs of damage
     - scans
         - an ultrasound scan, magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan – to see what the kidneys look like and check whether there are any blockages
 - Treatments
-    - Lifestyle Changes
-        - smoking cessation
-        - dietary changes
-        - reduce salt intake
-        - exercise
-        - reduce alcohol consumption
-        - lose weight
-        - avoiding medicines (e.g. over the counter NSAIDs)
-    - Mainly treat other diseases
-    - Dialysis
-    - Renal Transplant
     - ACE inhibitors
         - [ref][MetcalfeProgression] The kidneys also generate angiotensin II locally, independent of the systemic system, and acting via the angiotensin II type 1 receptor this has significant non-haemodynamic effects contributing to the development of tubulo-interstitial fibrosis by stimulating expression of cytokines and growth factors favouring fibrosis and recruitment of macrophages [26].
 Thus, the use of angiotensin-converting enzyme (ACE) inhibitors performs a dual role, both lowering the glomerular capillary pressure and preventing the increase in pro-fibrotic cytokine expression.
         - ACE inhibitors reduce proteinuria and limit the progression of deterioration of CKD both by reducing glomerular capillary hypertension and by reducing the mean dimensions of large unselective pores of the glomerular capillary wall so enhancing the size-selective function of this barrier to macromolecules.
         - [ref][AbbateProgression]
             - The renoprotection that was conferred by angiotensin-converting enzyme (ACE) inhibition in the REIN study was mediated by the drug’s action of reducing urinary protein levels, to the extent that patients who were on ramipril had a better outcome paralleled by more reduction in proteinuria, whereas BP was comparable to that of control subjects (3).
 ACE inhibitor–induced reduction in proteinuria was the strongest time-dependent covariate predicting slower progression to ESRD.
+        - ACE inhibitors cause relaxation of blood vessels, as well as a decreased blood volume, which leads to lower blood pressure and decreased oxygen demand from the heart.
+They inhibit the angiotensin-converting enzyme, an important component of the renin–angiotensin–aldosterone system.
+        - Treats
+            - Hypertension - Ref: CKD Medscape CME Expert Column Series: Issue 3 — Management of Chronic Kidney Disease Comorbidities)
+            - Congestive Heart Failure